Instagram influencer Katrina Dandridge visits downtown’s Wells’Built Museum.

 Katrina Dandridge: Tell me about this place.
 Where are we?

-Florida state Rep. Geraldine Thompson: You’re in a former hotel that was Black owned and operated.
+Florida state Senator Geraldine Thompson: You’re in a former hotel that was Black owned and operated.
 The owner [Dr. William Monroe Wells] was one of [Orlando’s] first African American physicians, who came here in 1917.
 He graduated from Meharry Medical College in Nashville, Tennessee, and learned about Orlando in the newspaper — and decided he would come and open a medical practice.

 Discover: African American History & Culture in Orlando